 Expanded Promotion of Your Event

 Meet with AEO staff at least 8–10 weeks in advance of your event to confirm your promotion/marketing budget and to discuss strategies and deadlines.
-If you have a budget for paid advertising, we recommend short radio spots and web advertising, as they both offer repeated messaging for a reasonable cost.
+If you have a budget for some limited advertising, we recommend short radio spots and web advertising, as they both offer repeated messaging at a reasonable cost.
 Repeated messages allow many people to hear or see your image or title multiple times.
 Which is what you want!